jauhien/g-sorcery/docs/developer_instructions.rst

 Note that before add any package you should add a category for it using **add_category**.
 Then packages can be added using **add_package**.
-PackageDB currently does not write changes automatically, so you should call **write** after changes are done.
+PackageDB currently does not write changes automatically, so you should call **write_and_manifest** after changes are done.
 This is not relevant for database changing in **process_data** method of database generator as there all changes are written by other methods it calls internally after **process_data**.